ml4a/ml4a.github.io/_chapters/how_neural_networks_are_trained.md

 ## Regularization

-Regularization refers to imposing constraints on our neural network besides for just minimizing the error, which can generally be interpreted as \"smoothing\" or \"flattening\" the model function.
-As we saw in the polynomial fitting regression example, a model which has such wild swings is probably overfitting, and one way we can tell it has wild swings is if it has large coefficients (weights for neural nets).
-So we can modify our loss function to have an additional term to penalize large weights, and in practice, this is usually the following.

 Use a penalty term
 In the above example, we see we must have high coefficients.
 We want to penalize high coefficients.
 One way of doing that is by adding a regulariation term to the loss.
 One tha tworks well is L2 squared loss.
 It looks like this.